Video by @codywanner

 I hope that viewers are both spellbound with my images and feel a sort of brotherhood with the paradoxical themes— a reassurance of the importance of individual stories, especially stories that do not fit into the usual prescribed boxes that society dictates.

-JUURI is a Tokyo-born muralist, painter, and digital collage artist currently working from Oklahoma City.
+JUURI is a Tokyo-born muralist and artist currently working from Oklahoma City.
 Her work is inspired by paradoxical themes such as war and beauty; pain and luxury; inner struggle and peace.
 All these ideas are then visually interpreted through her uniquely Japanese-American understanding of the world.
-Vivid hues, delicate faces, and flora are all a key part of JUURI's instantly recognizable aesthetic.
+Historical elements, delicate faces, and flora are all a key part of JUURI's instantly recognizable aesthetic.

 A limited number or original artworks are available to collect via the store.
 Prints of her work are stocked by DNA Galleries (Oklahoma City), and Thumbprint Gallery (La Jolla, CA).